 This course is designed for students who have had advanced training in contemporary dance, as well as a strong background in ballet, jazz and composition.
 Concert dancers are responsible for maintaining a high quality of technical skill.
-The Concert Dance class will work toward developing and enhancing performance and choreographic skills in preparation for college-level dance study and/or professional studio experience.
-Concert dancers will perform in the Winter and Spring Dance concerts.
-Daily and after school rehearsals will be scheduled one to two weeks prior to the opening of the Winter and Spring concerts, and attendance is mandatory.
+The Concert Dance class will work toward developing and enhancing performance and choreographic skills in preparation for college-level dance study and/ or professional studio experience.
+Concert dancers will choreograph their own dances and perform in the Winter and Spring Dance Concerts.
+Daily and after-school rehearsals will be scheduled one to two weeks prior to the opening of the Winter and Spring Concerts and attendance is mandatory.
 Students may also audition for guest choreographers.
 These rehearsals take place after school and are required, if cast.
 Class fees are approximately \$150 for production fees and company apparel.
 Admission into Concert Dance is based on the submission of a portfolio submitted to and approved by the Dance Department.
 This course may be repeated for credit.

-DANCE LEADERSHIP (COLLEGE PREP)
+DANCE LEADERSHIP

-DNC601-SEMESTER 1 DNC602-SEMESTER 2 OPEN TO 11-12 FULL YEAR
+DNC601-SEMESTER 1 DNC602-SEMESTER 2 OPEN TO: 11-12 FULL YEAR

-PREREQUISITES: STUDENTS MUST COMPLETE A MINIMUM OF ONE YEAR IN DANCE 3 OR DANCE 4 AND/OR APPROVAL OF INSTRUCTORS
+PREREQUISITES: STUDENTS MUST COMPLETE A MINIMUM OF ONE YEAR IN DANCE 3 OR DANCE 4 AND/OR APPROVAL OF INSTRUCTORS CREDIT: COLLEGE PREP